 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

 SB 612111 hydrochloride

-Selective NOP receptor antagonist (Ki values are 0.33, 57.6, 160.5 and 2109 nM for NOP, μ-, κ- and δ-receptors respectively).
+SB 612111 hydrochloride is a selective NOP receptor antagonist (Ki values are 0.33, 57.6, 160.5 and 2109 nM for NOP, μ-, κ- and δ-receptors respectively).
 Antagonizes the pronociceptive action of nociceptin (Cat.
 No. 0910) in an acute pain model.
 Potentiates the action of morphine in morphine-tolerant animals and blocks hyperalgesia in an inflammatory pain model.

 Sold with the permission of GlaxoSmithKline